 4) endeavor to increase the support given by the congregation to the work of the churchwide organization of the Evangelical Lutheran Church in America and of the Virginia Synod of the ELCA.

-C9.04.
+*C9.04.
 The specific duties of the pastor, compensation, and other matters pertaining to the service of the pastor shall be included in a letter of call.

 *C9.05. a.
 The call of a congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment which, except in the case of the death of the pastor, shall be terminated only following consultation with the synodical bishop and for the following reasons: